Keyboard shortcuts

 • User::update_by_email(email) — returns an update builder for the record matching the given email.

-• Any query builder’s .update() method — converts the query into an update builder.
+• .update() on any query builder — converts the query into an update builder.

-The update builder has a setter method for each field.
-Only the fields you set are included in the UPDATE statement.
+The update builder has a setter for each field.
+The UPDATE statement includes only the fields you set.